 I’ll have to let you know in the fall whether I get any spuds out of my big pot in the driveway.

-Even we’re waiting for my sweet potato harvest, we are still eating sweet potato fries.
+Even though we’re waiting for my sweet potato harvest, we are still eating sweet potato fries.
 We have these pretty often because the kids will eat them, and because they taste good, and because they are the only french fries I can eat.
 (White potatoes are not part of my bariatric diet.)

 You can buy pre-made sweet potato fries in the freezer section of the grocery store, but those are typically pre-fried in oil, and I’m not down with that.
 It adds fat and calories to an otherwise healthy food.
 So we cut our own sweet potatoes using a mandoline and then spread them on a baking sheet and bake them.